aeonSolutions/AeonLabs-HomeAutomation-Power-Managment-Solar-Cell-offgrid-Power-Monitor-for-Indoor-Window-Tiles/README.md

 # Solar Cell Tiles Power Monitor for Indoor Windows

 This is a simple PCB for a direct fit on commercially available [blue solar cell tiles](https://s.click.aliexpress.com/e/_DCnJW0V)  with dimensions 124x124mm.
-This PCB features a single 18650 Battery management system intended for indoor usage.
+This Smart Device is intended to connect with the [Single Solar Cell with one 18650 Battery Storage](https://github.com/aeonSolutions/AeonLabs-HomeAutomation-Power-Managment-Single-SolarCELL-18650-battery-storage/blob/main/README.md) and also the [Single Solar Cell with two 18650 as Battery Storage](https://github.com/aeonSolutions/AeonLabs-HomeAutomation-Power-Managment-Single-SolarCELL-2X-18650-battery-storage/blob/main/README.md) to do active solar cell tile and battery management up to 8 solar tiles conencted together intended for indoor usage.
 In particular to be installed on the top or downside of transparent glass windows at a home or office.
 This PCB, when assembled with a blue solar cell tile, can be used to power a low voltage 4.2V indoor illumination network using ultra-low power micro LED strips.
 For insatnce [this one](https://s.click.aliexpress.com/e/_DCKg9xJ) sold on AliExpress.

 When connected in series and installed on several windows and networked, can power off the grid a 4.2V LED illumination on all rooms and compartments at a home or office.
 During evenings and at night until bedtime.
 If one intends to use it to power indoors LED illumination during the day is required a High Capacity Power Bank connected to all first tiles of all the series.
 For instance this [power bank](https://s.click.aliexpress.com/e/_Ddl7nsh) here.